PhilippSalvisberg/fighting-bad-db-apps/README.md

 | `DEBUG ANY PROCEDURE`   | No  | No |

 Some privileges are required only in development and test environments.
 And all of them are required at install time only.
 This means after a successful installation of the application all privileges of the `app` schema can be revoked.
 This can be done with the [revoke_app_privs.sql](revoke_app_privs.sql) script.

+## SQL Injection Tests

+There are tests to check whether the `employee_api.set_job` procedure is vulnerable to SQL injection.
+See the following two tests in [test_employee_api](src/test/app/package/test_employee_api.pks):

+- `set_job_try_sqli`
+- `set_job_try_sqli_too_long`

+Another way to detect SQL injection vulnerarbilities is to use static code analysis.
+For example the [SQLInjection validator](https://github.com/Trivadis/plsql-cop-validators#sqlinjection) is part of the composite validator TrivadisGuidelines3Plus	and can be used in [db* CODECOP CLI](https://github.com/Trivadis/plsql-cop-validators#use-in-db-codecop), [SQL Developer](https://github.com/Trivadis/plsql-cop-validators#use-in-db-codecop-for-sql-developer) or [SonarQube](https://github.com/Trivadis/plsql-cop-validators#use-in-db-codecop-for-sonarqube).